archang31/aacs4-writeups/ReverseEngineering/WhatsTheDifference/README.md

 Of course it's safe to download programs ([npp.6.8.7.bin.minimalist.7z](./npp.6.8.7.bin.minimalist.7z)) from the internet.
 Although the official archive from https://notepad-plus-plus.org/repository/6.x/6.8.7/npp.6.8.7.bin.minimalist.7z is different ([official.npp.6.8.7.bin.minimalist.7z](./official.npp.6.8.7.bin.minimalist.7z))...

+**WARNING:** There apparently is some not very nice stuff in the npp source.
+This was not known prior to creating this challenge (who would have thought such a well-respected binary would have such trash).

 ### Hints

 * Maybe the binary has been modified.